Hospitalizations for Severe Sepsis in California

 Sepsis is a preventable, life-threatening medical condition, which if not treated timely and properly, can result in a severe condition with multiple organ failure (severe sepsis) and death.
 Sepsis impacts approximately 1.7 million people annually in the United States.
 Hospitalizations for sepsis are among the most expensive (CDC: What is Sepsis?).

-The visualizations below present patient information on in-hospital and 30-day mortality, length of stay, charges, and payers for severe sepsis hospitalizations, along with hospital characteristics including hospital size, location, ownership, and designation as a teaching facility.
+The first data visualization presents patient information on in-hospital and 30-day mortality, length of stay, charges, and expected payers for severe sepsis hospitalizations.
+The second data visualization presents hospital characteristics including hospital size, location, ownership, and designation as a teaching facility.

 Key Findings – Severe Sepsis Patient Information

-• The average length of stay for severe sepsis hospitalizations increased from 2020 to 2021.
-However, from 2014 to 2021, the average length of stay for severe sepsis decreased by approximately one day.
-The median charge per day increased by 25.2 percent from 2014 to 2021.
-Charges may not reflect the actual cost paid by the patient or insurer.
+- From 2016 to 2023, the average length of stay for severe sepsis decreased from 11.1 days to 9.7 days.
+The median charge per day increased by 27.2 percent in the same period (charges may not reflect the actual cost paid by the patient or insurer).

-• With the introduction of Hospice Care as a discharge category in 2015, there was a reduction in the number of deaths in each of the six other categories, with the greatest decrease in deaths in the skilled nursing category.
-In 2020, most severe sepsis patients who died within 30 days following discharge died at hospice care facilities (48.9 percent), followed by skilled nursing facilities (22.0 percent), and home health service organizations (11.6 percent).
+- In 2022, most severe sepsis patients who died within 30 days following discharge died at hospice care facilities (51.4 percent), followed by skilled nursing facilities (21.5 percent), and home health service organizations (11.1 percent).

-• The percentage of hospital-acquired severe sepsis patients among those who died within 30 days of discharge decreased from 2014 to 2020, while the share who acquired severe sepsis outside the hospital increased.
+- The percentage of hospital-acquired severe sepsis patients among those who died within 30 days of discharge increased from 8.3 percent to 8.9 percent from 2016 to 2022, while the share who acquired severe sepsis outside the hospital decreased.

-Note: Between 2020 and 2021, HCAI updated its definition of severe sepsis to include more diagnosis codes.
-Users should be cautious when interpreting the increase in severe sepsis cases in 2021, which is partly because of this definition change.
+Note: In 2023, HCAI updated its definition of severe sepsis to include more diagnosis codes.
+Users should be cautious when interpreting the increase in severe sepsis cases which is partly because of this definition change.

 Other Payer includes: Workers’ Compensation, County Indigent Programs, any third-party payment not included in any other category, stays for which no payment will be required by the facility (e.g. courtesy patients), and stays for which no valid expected payer was reported to HCAI.

-* Hospitalization charges reported with $0 are not included.
+*Hospitalization charges reported as $0 are not included.
 Charges are not adjusted for inflation.

 Key Findings – Severe Sepsis Hospital Characteristics

-• Teaching hospitals had higher rates of hospital-acquired severe sepsis compared to non-teaching hospitals.
-The rates in teaching and non-teaching hospitals increased steadily, with the largest increase between 2019 and 2021.
+- Teaching hospitals had higher rates of hospital-acquired severe sepsis compared to non-teaching hospitals.

 General Information about Sepsis